microsoft/EntraSuite-Training/Scenarios/Scenario3.md

 ## Create security groups
 In this guide, we use two security groups to assign security profiles using Conditional Access (CA) policies.
 In the Microsoft Entra Portal, create security groups with these names:
-1. Internet Access – Allow Social Networking sites
+1. Internet Access ï¿½ Allow Social Networking sites
-2. Internet Access – Allow Hacking sites
+2. Internet Access ï¿½ Allow Hacking sites
-Don’t add any members to these groups.
+Donï¿½t add any members to these groups.
 Later in this guide, we configure Identity Governance to add members on request.

 ## Block access with baseline profile
 In this section, we block access to inappropriate sites for all users in the organization with a baseline profile.